AamerHejazi/simple_storage_api/README.md

 ### Create an account and Registration

 - ```POST '/register'```
-to start using the APIs you need to create an account using this API with the following:
+Before you start using the APIs you need to create an account using this API with the following:

 You need to send the below fields:
 ```bash